 For dinner, I had the Stroganoff Burger with mushrooms, Swiss cheese, caramelized onions, and béchamel.
 Yum, that saucy combo and the billowy light buns.
 Other dishes we tried were the Chicken Sandwich, Chili Burger, and side items including tater tots, black bean & corn salad, and hand-cut sweet potato fries.
 It is one of the best kid friendly restaurants as well with several options on the menu.

 Located in the trendy 12 South area, Josephine’s is a restaurant that serves American farmhouse cuisine.
 The atmosphere is relaxed with a stylish contemporary decor.
 After reading Josephine’s brunch menu selections, my daughter and I decided to try it.
 We started with a killer dish: Peach Tartine.
 The bruschetta (tartine) was topped with creamy goat cheese, arugula, pecans, grilled peaches, radish slices and a rich balsamic drizzle.
 Kudos to Chef Andrew Little for creating this sublime dish.

 Peyton had the Chicken and Biscuit, which was was just that, two pieces of fried chicken with a biscuit and fries.
 I opted for the Spinach Quiche with creamy goat cheese and thyme, served with fries and a side salad.
 The prices were steep, but we both enjoyed Josephine’s food and dining experience.

-We all had McDougal’s chicken basket meals, which came with fries, a drink, and slice of Tennessee toast.
-My favorite thing about McDougal’s is that they only use high-quality ingredients and fresh chicken; they have no freezers, microwaves, or ovens.
-Do not forget to get your free soft serve ice cream cup.
+It’s a family restaurant and as a family we each had our own McDougal’s chicken basket meal, which came with fries, a drink, and slice of Tennessee toast.
+My favorite thing about McDougal’s is that the restaurants only uses high-quality ingredients and fresh chicken; there are no freezers, microwaves, or ovens.
+There’s no gelato here but you do get a free soft serve ice cream cup.